benmvp/slides/2017/reactboston/fiber.md

 - Here to talk about Fiber & React 16
 - Instead of talking about the technical implementation & architecture
 - Focusing on how Fiber & React 16 will affect how we develop & build React apps
-- Show of hands
-  * Who has heard of React? (control)
-  * Who has built React apps?
-  * Who has heard of React Fiber (before right now)?
-  * Who has tried out Fiber?
 - Tweeted out a link to my slides!

 /////